- GDP (PPP):

 - FDI Inflow:

-The civil war has devastated Yemen’s economy and destroyed critical infrastructure.
-Even before the current conflict, years of mismanagement and corruption and the depletion of oil and water resources had resulted in chronic poverty, underdevelopment, and minimal access to such basic services as electricity, water, and health care in much of the country.
+The civil war has devastated the economy and destroyed critical infrastructure.
+Even before the current conflict, however, years of mismanagement and corruption and the depletion of oil and water resources had led to chronic poverty, underdevelopment, and minimal access to such basic services as electricity, water, and health care in much of the country.
 The conflict has aggravated that situation, and significant international assistance will likely be needed when the civil war ends.
-For the time being, economic policymaking by the Houthi rebel alliance in the North and the Hadi government in the South will focus on marshalling limited fiscal resources for the war effort.

 Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from its relatively small oil and gas reserves.
-A complex and intense civil war since 2014 has generated a humanitarian crisis and exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
-President Abed Rabbo Mansour Hadi’s government was ousted in January 2015 by the Houthis, a Zaydi Shia rebel movement backed by Iran.
-In March 2015, a military coalition led by Saudi Arabia attempted to restore Hadi to power, but the Houthis retain significant gains on the ground.
-Al-Qaeda in the Arabian Peninsula (AQAP) has exploited the conflict to seize parts of eastern Yemen and develop a working relationship with anti-Houthi tribal militias.
+Since 2014, a complex and intense civil war has created a humanitarian crisis and exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
+The Houthis, an Iran-backed Zaydi Shia rebel movement, ousted President Abed Rabbo Mansour Hadi’s government in January 2015.
+A military coalition led by Saudi Arabia attempted to restore Hadi to power in March 2015, but the Houthis retained significant territorial gains.
+There are now two opposing governments: Hadi’s, based in Aden, and the Houthis in Sanaa.
+Al-Qaeda in the Arabian Peninsula (AQAP) and the smaller Islamic State terrorist group have flourished in the resulting chaos.

-Property rights and business activity are impaired by insecurity, nepotism, and patronage networks.
-The nominally independent judiciary is weak and susceptible to executive interference.
-Authorities have a poor record of enforcing judicial rulings.
-A burdensome criminal judicial process creates what amounts to a separate legal system for the political elite.
+Property rights and business activity are impaired by the ongoing war, corruption, nepotism, and patronage networks.
+The nominally independent judiciary is weak and susceptible to executive interference, and enforcement of judicial rulings is poor.
+A burdensome criminal judicial process creates a separate legal system for the political elite.
+Years of mismanagement, corruption, and depletion of natural resources have led to chronic poverty.

-Political turmoil and civil conflict have severely damaged the overall fiscal situation, with the impact of the escalating cost of the war compounded by a collapse in oil and tax revenue.
-The government has relied on grants to meet many of its spending requirements.
-Economic policymaking has concentrated primarily on marshalling limited fiscal resources to meet public salary payments and continue the conflict.
+The top individual income tax rate is 15 percent, and the top corporate tax rate is 20 percent.
+Political turmoil and civil conflict have severely damaged the overall fiscal situation, with the impact of the escalating cost of the ongoing conflict compounded by a collapse in oil and tax revenue.
+Economic policymaking has concentrated largely on marshalling limited fiscal resources to meet public salary payments and finance the conflict.